BrokenShell/Fortuna/docs/development.md

   callbacks.
 Callback failure may leave partial mutation, but the full schedule remains consumed.
 - Indexes and weighted draws returned by injected custom behavior must be validated.
-Do not extend native trust to subclasses or monkeypatched methods.
+Apply the untrusted-input boundary to subclasses and monkeypatched methods.
 - `Generator` class factories preserve `cls`, and `RandomValue` initializes its truffle strategy lazily.
 Construction, uniform selection, triangular selection, and cycling must not pay the shuffle cost or advance the truffle schedule.
 - A bare `RandomValue` call is uniform.
-Keep its retained bound methods (`uniform`, `cycle`, `truffle_shuffle`, and the three triangular profiles) independently callable; `take` repeats the default uniform strategy.
+Keep its bound methods (`uniform`, `cycle`, `truffle_shuffle`, and the three triangular profiles) independently callable; `take` repeats the default uniform strategy.
 - Callable resolution belongs to value engines internally.
-Preserve exception propagation and the cycle and depth guards without restoring a public `resolve` helper.
+Preserve exception propagation and the cycle and depth guards.
 - `WeightedChoice` accepts only relative `(weight, value)` tables.
 Validate finite, nonnegative weights, a positive finite total, and untrusted injected draws before selection.
-- Stateful value engines are not promised thread-safe.
-A native generator lock protects its engine, not surrounding Python selection state.
+- Callers own synchronization for stateful value engines.
+A native generator lock protects its engine; surrounding Python selection state requires its own synchronization.

 Regression tests should assert the next draw where a change could silently alter a seeded sequence, and should exercise invalid injected results before a